Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Error response

-The Outway **MUST** return an error response of a Service to the client without altering the response.
+If the Error has occurred in the Inway or Service the Outway **MUST** return the error without altering the response.

-The Outway **MUST** return the HTTP status code `540` with an error response defined in the [section Error Handling ]({#error_handling_http}) when an error occurs within the scope of FSC.
+The Outway **MUST** return the HTTP status code `540` with an error response defined as `.components.schemas.Error` in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/core/manager.yaml) when the error is produced by the Outway.

-The code field of the error response **MUST** contain one of the following codes:
+The code field of the error response **MUST** contain one of the codes defined as `.components.schemas.OutwayErrorCode` in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/core/manager.yaml).

-- `FSC_GRANT_HASH_HEADER_MISSING`: The FSC Grant Hash header is missing.
+The domain field of the error response **MUST** be equal to `ERROR_DOMAIN_OUTWAY`.

+##### Codes

+*ERROR_CODE_GRANT_HASH_MISSING:*
+The Outway received a request without the mandatory `Fsc-Grant-Hash` HTTP header.

+*ERROR_CODE_UNKNOWN:*
+The Peer does not have a Grant with the same hash as specified in `Fsc-Grant-Hash`.

+*ERROR_CODE_METHOD_UNSUPPORTED:*
-- `UNSUPPORTED_METHOD`: Outway called with an unsupported method, the CONNECT method is not supported.
+The Outway received a request with an HTTP Method that is not supported.
+The CONNECT method is not supported.
-- `GRANT_UNKOWN`: The Grant provided in the `Fsc-Grant-Hash` header is not present at the Peer.
-- `SERVER_ERROR`: General error code.

 ## Inway